denovo/notes/github.md

 The pull request should be from the feature_branch into Master.
 Use a single repo for collaboration
+When you create a pull request you should be the person to Merge the request into Master - See video http://newrelic.com/resources/past-webinars

+Merge should only be completed once the other devs have given a +1

 Feature_branches should be between 1-5 days no longer and should be cxreated for single changes.
 Pull requests should be started to early in the process to start the communication